CrystalCodes01/front-end-o2x/interview-talking-points.md

 ### 4. Let’s talk about SSR vs CSR — caveats, use cases, benefits, downfalls

 ### 5. How do you approach balancing client-side and server-side logic when migrating from SSR-heavy apps to CSR or hybrid setups?

+### 6. Tell me about a time you inherited a complex codebase.
+How did you assess it, and what changes did you make to improve its maintainability or scalability?